What is Short Covering?

 How does short covering work?

 Short covering meaning in the stock market is when a short seller buys the borrowed shares that are immediately sold at a lower price to close an open short position.
-As short sellers borrow stocks and are not the owners, short covering is mandatory.
+As short sellers sellers borrow and are not the owners, short covering is mandatory.
 The short sellers are required to offer the shares back to the lenders.
 If they fail to do so, the stock broker, who works as intermediary, invokes margin calls.

 If a share experiences a high volume of short covering, it may result in a short squeeze, where short sellers are forced to buy back the stocks at a higher price because the share price is increasing rather than falling.